Hive (character): Powers and abilities

 Hive's body consists of a congregation of parasites that can latch away from the mass and attack others at high speed—making them effective projectile weapons.
-As one, Hive is capable of asserting itself as an individual, albeit without name or personality.
+In its united form, Hive is capable of asserting itself as an individual, albeit without name or personality.
 Hive is capable of breathing both on land and underwater.

-While Hive can improve upon the host's strength and skills it cannot perform impossibilities such as flight if the host cannot.
+While Hive can improve upon the host's strength and skills, it cannot perform impossibilities such as flight if the host cannot.
 Also, any ailments afflicting the host prior to absorption will still be present and will affect Hive.

 In other media

 Hive as depicted in Agents of S.H.I.E.L.D.

 Hive, also known as Alveus, appears in Agents of S.H.I.E.L.D.
 This version was originally a Maya warrior (portrayed by Jason Glover) who was captured by Kree Reapers, subjected to Terrigenesis, and turned into an Inhuman.
 The process transformed his body into a mass of cellular parasites that survive by inhabiting dead human hosts and can control other Inhumans, placing them under his control in a hive mind.
 The ancient Inhumans used Kree technology to banish Hive to the planet Maveth, with his remaining worshipers establishing a secret society that became the terrorist organization Hydra.
 Through Hydra's efforts, Hive returns to Earth and possesses Grant Ward.
 He seizes control of Hydra and recreates the Terrigenesis experiment, spreading a virus that transforms humans into Hive-infected primitive Inhumans.
 Hive is ultimately defeated and killed through the efforts of S.H.I.E.L.D.